ejencisa25/DCS-Website/README.md

 Once you've pulled the files, open the command prompt, go to the directory where you've placed the files (cd .../DCS_Website) and enter "manage.py runserver".
 Using your browser, go to http://127.0.0.1:8000 to view the page (it's pretty empty so far).
-To access the admin page (http://127.0.0.1:8000/admin), log in as username with the password as password.
+The admin page (http://127.0.0.1:8000/admin) can be accessed through either the superadmin or the admin account (passwords are the same as usernames).